Skip Navigation

 Note - if you do not see the coordinates, it is likely to be a setting on your browser which needs to be changed.

-For Internet Explorer 7 or 8, click on View and make sure Status Bar is ticked.
+• Click on View and make sure Status Bar is ticked.

-Then use Tools, Internet Options, Security, Internet.
+Click on Internet Options, Security, Internet.
 Click on Custom Level.

 Down near the bottom of the list is an option under Scripting - Allow status bar updates by script.
 Tick this option.